Ingenious-c0der/RustyVault/README.md

 - fix/standardize vault images
 - fuse edit and delete vault functions
 - fix styling issues
+- enter password twice for verification at each stage
 - Do not allow vault name clashes
 - code cleanup
 - packaging and final tests